-Comminution is conducted underground at Cigar Lake, while leaching, purification and final yellowcake production and packaging occurs at the McClean Lake mill.
-The ore is trucked as a finely ground slurry from Cigar Lake to the McLean Lake mill in purposebuilt containers identical to those used to transport McArthur River ore slurry to the Key Lake mill.
+Crushing and grinding of the ore is conducted underground at Cigar Lake, while leaching, purification and final yellowcake production and packaging occurs at the McClean Lake mill.
+The ore is trucked as a thickened finely ground slurry from Cigar Lake to the McLean Lake mill in purpose-built containers identical to those used to transport McArthur River ore slurry to the Key Lake mill.